mHijuxS/mhijuxs.github.io/_posts/2025-05-13-tryhackme-ledger.md

 # Summary

 [Ledger](https://tryhackme.com/room/ledger) is a Hard Windows machine that focuses on Active Directory enumeration and exploitation.
-At first I are presented with lots of possible attack vectors.
-At first, I enumerated the given host that indicated to us that I Ire dealing with a `Domain controller` because of the `kerberos`, `LDAP`, `DNS` services running.
-Taking a look at the `LDAP` services, I discovered that it alloId an [anonymous bind](/theory/protocols/ldap/#anonymous-bind) on the server, making it possible to enumerate the domain objects.
-With it, I found two accounts that had their passwords on the `description` field.
-Enumerating which groups they are member of, I discoverd the group `CERTIFICATE SERVICE DCOM ACCESS@THM.LOCAL`, showing us that there is possible a `Certificate Service` running on this AD environment, where I could try to look for some [`ADCS`](/theory/windows/AD/adcs) attacks.
-Using the `certipy` tool I can find a template vulnerable to [`ESC1`](/theory/windows/AD/adcs#esc1), giving us the possibility to craft a `TGT` for the `Administrator` user, and with that, extract its `NTLM` hash, but since this user is member of the `Protected Users` group, I can't directly login using the `NTLM` hash since this group disallows `NTLM` authentication for its members, so I need to authenticate via [`Kerberos`](/theory/protocols/kerberos), and with the `TGT` or the `hash` I can authenticate on the box as `Adminsitrator`.
+At first we are presented with lots of possible attack vectors.
+By enumerating the given host, it is indicated to us that we are dealing with a `Domain controller` because of the `kerberos`, `LDAP`, `DNS` services running.
+Taking a look at the `LDAP` services, I discovered that it allows an [anonymous bind](/theory/protocols/ldap/#anonymous-bind) on the server, making it possible to enumerate the domain objects without credentials.
+With this, I found two accounts that had their passwords on the `description` field and by enumerating which groups they are members of, I discoverd the presence of the group `CERTIFICATE SERVICE DCOM ACCESS@THM.LOCAL`, showing us that there is possible a `Certificate Service` running on this AD environment, where I could try to look for some [`ADCS`](/theory/windows/AD/adcs) attacks.
+Using the `certipy` tool, I could find a template vulnerable to [`ESC1`](/theory/windows/AD/adcs#esc1), giving me the possibility to craft a `TGT` for the `Administrator` user, and with that, extract its `NTLM` hash, but since this user is member of the `Protected Users` group, I can't directly login using the `NTLM` hash since this group disallows `NTLM` authentication for its members, so I need to authenticate via [`Kerberos`](/theory/protocols/kerberos), and with the `TGT` or the `hash` I could authenticate on the box as `Administrator`.

 ---

 ## Nmap

-I started of as always with an `nmap` scan to list the services running on the machine
+I started of as always, with an `nmap` scan to list the services running on the machine

 ```bash
 sudo nmap -sVC -p- -Pn -oN nmap
 ```
+> For CTFs, the use of `--min-rate 10000` will speed up the time for the scan to finish, but it causes a lot of noise in the environment, so double check the results
+{: .prompt-info}

 Which revealed to us the following **relevant** ports